pwighton/ci-qms/QM-001--QualityManual.md

 performed and documented in accordance with the Risk Management and Quality Risk Management Procedure, SOP-003.

-### 7.4 Computer System Validation and Data Integrity
+### 7.4 Computer System Validation, Data Integrity and Data Management
 ----------------------------------------------------------------------

-__NewInstitue__ **SHALL** establish and maintain a Computer System Validation and Data Integrity procedure that minimally addresses applicable requirements in 21 CFR Part 11, ICH E6(R2) Section 5.5, GAMP 5, NIST 800-171, NIST 800-53, and applicable FDA guidance documents.
+__NewInstitue__ **SHALL** establish and maintain a Computer System Validation, Data Integrity and Data Management procedure that minimally addresses applicable requirements in 21 CFR Part 11, ICH E6(R2) Section 5.5, GAMP 5, NIST 800-171, NIST 800-53, and applicable FDA guidance documents.

-All computer system validation and data integrity activities related to *clinical investigations* shall be performed and documented in accordance with the Computer System Validation and Data Integrity Procedure, SOP-004.
+All computer system validation, data integrity, and data management activities related to *clinical investigations* shall be performed and documented in accordance with the Computer System Validation, Data Integrity and Data Management Procedure, SOP-004.

 All computer systems used in *clinical investigations* shall be considered for validation in accordance with GAMP 5 risk-based principles as described in the Computer System Validation Procedure.

+All data integrity and data management activities related to *clinical investigations* **SHALL** be performed and documented in accordance with the Computer System Validation, Data Integrity and Data Management Procedure, SOP-004

 ### 7.5 Study Design Reviews
 ----------------------------------------------------------------------